KW0114/surfs_up/README.md

 ## Overview and Purpose

-The purpose of this analysis was to look at the temperatures taken from an island in Hawaii during the months of June and December theoughout several years.
-We wanted to determine if running a surf shop in thie location would be sustainable permanently.
+The purpose of this analysis was to look at the temperatures taken from an island in Hawaii during the months of June and December throughout several years.
+We wanted to determine if running a surf shop in this location would be sustainable permanently.
 I queried the SQLite database filtering on the month of the year, and using the .describe() method to find summary stats.